 - Find it here: Downloading Your State’s Advance Directive

 2. Durable Power of Attorney (POA)

-- What it is: This form names someone else as your healthcare proxy (representative) to make all your healthcare and medical decisions, should a time come when you are unable to do so yourself.
-It lets your proxy speak to your caregivers on your behalf, following the directions from your Living Will.
+- What it is: This form, a power of attorney for healthcare names someone else as your healthcare proxy (representative) to make all your healthcare and medical decisions, should a time come when you are unable to do so yourself.
+It lets your proxy speak to your caregivers on your behalf, following the directions from your living will.
 If a situation occurs where the directions are not known, your proxy will make a decision based on what s/he thinks you want.
 Hint: Choose someone smart and strong.
-Choose a badass who isn’t afraid to tell a doctor “no.” If you need help choosing one, [click here]. (link to “How to Choose a Healthcare Proxy”)
+Choose a badass who isn’t afraid to tell a doctor “no.” If you need help choosing one, we have an article on how to choose a healthcare proxy.